scmacdon/AWSTracker/Readme.md

 ## Section 4 - Create the Java logic for a secure web application

 Create Spring Security application logic that secures the web application with a login form that requires a user to provide credentials.
 In this application, user credenital are stored in a relational database located in the AWS Cloud (the RDS instance is created in a later section).

+**NOTE** - For more information about Spring Security, see https://spring.io/guides/gs/securing-web/.

 ### Create User and Roles classes

 Create a new Java package named:

     com.aws.springboot.springsecurity.model

+The new step is to create two classes in thie package:

++ **User**
++ **Roles**

+Copy the code from the **User** class located in this Github repository and paste it into the User class located in your project.